tamerjb/react-around-auth/README.md

-# Project 14: Around The U.S.
+# Project 14: Around the U.S. authentication and authorization — specifically front-end authorization in React.

+##

 This about authorization and registration on the frontend with React.
 The frontend built in different project, you can check it out : https://github.com/tamerjb/around-react authorization\registration\token requests all go through to the server running on https://register.nomoreparties.co.